CMCDD/AMADAR/README.md

 ++ Pseudo-guess TS:

 Generated within 3 minutes.
 Note that this duration may change considerably depending on the size and complexity of the system.
-The performance of the algorithm at this step can be enhanced in increasing the number of processors to devote to the job.
+The performance of the algorithm at this step can be enhanced in increasing the number of processors you allocate for the job.
-This step returns 16 successive configurations of the system, of which the last one (highest energy one) constitutes the pseudo-guess TS.
+This step returned 16 successive configurations of the system, of which the last one (highest energy one) constitutes the pseudo-guess TS.

 ++ Guess TS:

-The refinement of the previous structure into a guess is often very fast.
-In this case, less than 30 seconds.
+The refinement of the previous structure into a guess took less than 30 seconds.
 The guess TS shows a slightly asymmetric TS, where the two nascent C-C bonds are 2.08 and 2.16 angstroms long.

 ++ TS :